stanete/stanete.github.io/_posts/2020-05-27-focus-on-value.md

 Taking measurements is only another step forward.
 But without visualizing value, it is all the same.
 That's why it is important to:

 - **Make your data available to everyone**.
-Every member of the Product Engineering Team should be able to ask any question to the data and receive instant answers.
+Every member of the _Product Engineering_ team should be able to ask any question to the data and receive instant answers.
 Use some tool like [Metabase](https://www.metabase.com/).
-- **Make it visible.** A young Product Engineering Team doesn't have the habit to dig into the data.
+- **Make it visible.** A young _Product Engineering_ team doesn't have the habit to dig into the data.
 Create dashboards that everyone can see at any moment.
 - **Make it accessible.** Teach the members of your team how to use the necessary tools to ask the right questions.
 Give an SQL 101 course.

 ## Wrapping up

 Without visualizing value, it is difficult to start asking questions.
 It is even difficult to feel that our work is worth something.

 Have patience though.
-Growing a Product Engineering Team from childhood to maturity takes time.
+Growing a _Product Engineering_ team from childhood to maturity takes time.
 Because it's not about changing processes but about changing people and evolving culture.

 Huge thanks to [undraw.co](https://undraw.co) for the illustrations.
 You can subscribe to my newsletter **With a grain of salt** and get notified every time I post something new.